gongcastro/website/content/cv.md

 ### Posters

+**Garcia-Castro, G.**, Siow, S., Sebastian-Galles, N. and Plunkett, Kim (August, 2021).
+The impact of cognateness on bilingual lexical access: a longitudinal priming study.
+Lancaster Conference on Infant and Early Child Development (Lancaster, United Kingdom, held online).

+**Garcia-Castro, G.**, Siow, S., Sebastian-Galles, N. and Plunkett, Kim (June, 2021).
+The role of cognateness in nonnative spoken word recognition.
+Poster presented at the XV International Symposium of Psycholinguistics (Madrid, Spain, held online).

-**García-Castro, G.**, Siow, S., Sebastian-Galles, N. and Plunkett, Kim (July, 2020).
+**Garcia-Castro, G.**, Siow, S., Sebastian-Galles, N. and Plunkett, Kim (July, 2020).
 The role of lexical similarity on bilingual parallel activation: A priming study in toddlers.
 Poster presented at the International Congress on Infant Studies (Edimburgh, United Kingdom, held online). proceedings

-**García-Castro, G.**, Avila-Varela, D., and Sebastian-Galles, N. (July, 2020).
+**Garcia-Castro, G.**, Avila-Varela, D., and Sebastian-Galles, N. (July, 2020).
 Does phonological overlap across translation equivalents predict earlier age of acquisition?.
 Poster presented at the International Congress on Infant Studies (Edimburgh, United Kingdom, held online). proceedings

-Siow, S., **García-Castro, G.**, Sebastian-Galles, N., and Plunkett, K. (August, 2019).
+Siow, S., **Garcia-Castro, G.**, Sebastian-Galles, N., and Plunkett, K. (August, 2019).
 The impact of phonology (cognateness) on the bilingual lexicon: Parallel cross-language phonological priming.
 Poster presented at the Lancaster Conference on Infant and Early Child Development (Lancaster, United Kingdom).

-**García-Castro, G.**, Marimon, M., Santolin, C., and Sebastian-Galles, N. (June, 2019).
+**Garcia-Castro, G.**, Marimon, M., Santolin, C., and Sebastian-Galles, N. (June, 2019).
 Encoding new word forms when contrastive phonemes are interchanged: A preliminary study on 8-month-old infants.
 Poster presented at the Workshop in Infant Language Development (Potsdam, Germany). https://doi.org/10.17605/OSF.IO/GYKUH

 **García-Castro, G.**, Álvarez-Suárez, P., García-Abad, N., Cuesta, M., and Begega, A. (June, 2017).
 Pro-cognitive effects of environmental enrichment on attention and spatial memory: hippocampal metabolic activity in a Wistar rat model.
 Poster presented at the 4th International Congress on Health and Aging Research (Murcia, Spain).

 García-Abad, N., Santirso, M., **García-Castro, G.**, and Álvarez-Suárez, P. (June, 2017).
 Efectos del omega-3 en las redes implicadas en la memoria de trabajo espacial en ratas Wistar.
 Poster presented at the 3rd National Congress of Psychology (Oviedo, Spain)

+### Talks

+Siow, S., **Garcia-Castro, G.**, Sebastian-Galles, N., and Plunkett, K. (August, 2019).
+An alternative approach to defining cross-linguistic phonological similarity using a model of monolingual speech recognition.
+Short talk at the conference for Architectures and Mechanisms for Language Processing (Paris, France, held online). [proceedings](https://amlap2021.github.io/program/23.pdf)

 ### Scientific dissemination